In Brief

 The Secure Base

-If the theology still feels abstract, lower it to the shape of a human discovery.
 In the 1950s and '60s, the British psychiatrist John Bowlby formulated what has since become the dominant developmental theory of attachment.
 He noticed something the prevailing behaviorist models of his time could not explain: that infants who had a stable, reliably present caregiver were not — as the theorists predicted — clingier or more dependent.
 They were, in fact, bolder.
 They explored further.
 They took more risks with strangers.
 They returned to play more quickly after distress.

-His student Mary Ainsworth gave this phenomenon its name: the secure base.
+His collaborator Mary Ainsworth gave this phenomenon its name: the secure base.
 An infant who knows the base will not move does not cling to the base.
 It ventures out, because the ventures cost nothing.
 The base's unmoved presence is what makes the child's motion free.
 Insecure children, by contrast, waste their attention on monitoring the caregiver, never sure she will be there when they turn back.

 What the Objectors Must Answer